EmeraldIngot/dontdie-minecraft/README.md

 I didn't write Don't Die in a very efficient way, and I am probably going to completely overhaul it later

 There are a few things I'd like to change, specifically in how it detects deaths

-I might even turn it into a Minecraft mod later, as python really isn't the best way to interface with Minecraft